Customer Service Skills

 Two doors down is another service business.
 A few months ago, I had a conversation with the owner, as they had an interesting sign in the window.
 It was hand written.
 It pleaded with customers to stop abusing the staff, as they could not take it any more.

 You need to know what good service is.
 You need to know what customers want.
 You need to tailor your business to suit.
-Courteous, attentive, well trained staff members make a big difference.
-Staff needs to be respected, supported and appreciated.
+Courteous, attentive, well trained staff make a big difference.
+Staff need to be respected, supported and appreciated.
 They should not fear an approaching customer.
-They should be well trained in the art of customer service.

 Good systems, combined with well trained staff, ensure that errors are reduced or eliminated.
 If there are no errors, there are no complaints.
 Customers are satisfied.
-Work is more rewarding for staff members when there is a high level of good customer service.
+Work is more rewarding for staff members.

 Summary and conclusion